Behind The Photo: Just 10 Seconds Oprah!

 My Tweet Reads: @IyanlaVanzant is doing great TV @Oprah thank you got knowing that and putting her on @OWNTV

-I was even contacted to live tweet for a few shows on OWN one Saturday night.
-I took over the @Owners twitter handle and had so much fun leading the conversation with fellow fans.
-Social media enabled my Oprah connection to continue.
-Most of us didn’t grow up with social media, so this was beyond exciting.
-At one time all we could do was talk back to the TV screen now we can actually tweet the star!
+I was even invited to live-tweet for OWN one Saturday night, taking over the @OWNers handle and leading the conversation with fellow fans.
+Social media kept my Oprah connection alive in a way I never imagined.
+Growing up, all we could do was talk back to the TV—now, we could actually tweet the star!
+Who knew my Oprah journey would include Twitter takeovers and a world-class spa trip?

 twittertakeova.JPG